nikosrossolatos/personal-website/README.md

 * Algorithm for the skull-servant responses

 ####Modular library
-I will trying to build a modular library for the avatar and messaging systems, so that anyone will be able to use it.
+I will be trying to build a modular library for the avatar and messaging systems, so that anyone will be able to use it.
 Got any advices?
 Feel free to send me an email!

 ####Contributions